 • Go hiking

-Hiking is slowly becoming a favorite past time of the people in Hong Kong and with the vast green terrain that surround the country, there are surely various hiking trails that you can choose from.
+Hiking is slowly becoming a favorite past time of the people in Hong Kong and with the vast green terrain that surround the country, there are surely various hiking trails that you can choose from (such as Lion Peak Hill among many others).
 This website perfectly sums up all of those places and they’re even labeled accordingly with difficulty, time, etc.

 • Visit some temples